 Facebook still dominates in terms of membership globally but falls behind YouTube in terms of weekly visitors.
 YouTube has fewer registered members but has visitor rates that are seven percentage points higher than its membership.
 It’s the only major social service to find itself in this situation and shows that significant numbers of its visitors are either not logged into their accounts or not even members in the first place.

 Which is the most popular social messaging service

-Facebook Messenger has a five-point lead for membership but WhatsApp leads by five percentage points in terms of visitor rates, the Global Web Index report suggests.
-Snapchat comes in on a distant third, though this service does see much higher figures in North America, especially among the Generation Z.
+Facebook Messenger has a five-point lead for membership, but WhatsApp leads by five percentage points in terms of visitor rates, the Global Web Index report suggests.
+Snapchat comes in on a distant third, though this service does see much higher figures in North America, especially among Generation Z.

 Video content encourages engagement

 Over a quarter (28%) of users of the four major social platforms outside of China engage with live streams each month on any one of these services.
 Facebook has the largest user base as well as the highest engagement rates with live video.

 How are consumers using social media to engage with brands?

 The majority of social media users qualify as brand followers, and many are happy to be exposed to branded content on their newsfeeds, the report states.
 Consumers’ relationships with brands on these platforms are not always passive either with 48% of users classed as brand interactors, which includes those who are using social platforms to get in touch with brands and those who share posts from brands.